jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras-envfit.md

 ![useful image]({{ site.url }}/assets/envfit.png)

-It's a bit busy still, but looks much nicer than the original base R example.

-Remember you can also use the **[Mantel Test](https://jkzorz.github.io/2019/07/08/mantel-test.html)** or an **[ANOSIM test](https://jkzorz.github.io/2019/06/11/ANOSIM-test.html)** (or equivalent) as alternate methods to test the significance of continuous and categorical associations with your data.
+The plot is a bit busy still, but looks much nicer than the original base R example.
+The code is a bit more complicated because there are now many aspects to the plot including points, line segments, and text labels.
+The main difference between this plot and others in this tutorial series, is that we are drawing information from 3 different data frames here, and thus must specify the *data* source each time we add a *geom* layer to the plot.